julelang/manual/src/memory/memory-model.md

 ## Dynamic Types

+Dynamic types are types where it is not possible to know the data type at compile time and the type can change dynamically at run time.
+They can store any of the supported types and the data type changes accordingly.

 ### Any

 The `any` type always stores its data on the heap and is guaranteed to be released by the GC.
 Since the type is ambiguous, it has some additional costs on top of memory.